Episcopal Diocese of Kentucky: History

 During the episcopate of the second bishop, Thomas Underwood Dudley, the diocese was divided to form the Diocese of Kentucky covering the western half of the state and the Diocese of Lexington covering the eastern half.
 The establishment of the new diocese took effect in 1895, when Dudley, who continued as Bishop of Kentucky, took Christ Church Cathedral in Louisville as the episcopal seat.

-In spite of its history of nearly 200 years, the Diocese has had only eight diocesan bishops, including Smith's immensely long episcopate of 52 years, which is thought to be the longest single episcopate in Anglican history.
+In spite of its history of nearly 200 years, the Diocese has had only eight diocesan bishops, including Smith's long episcopate of 52 years, which is thought to be the longest single episcopate in Anglican history.

-There are 35 parishes in the diocese, with about 8200 baptized members.
 A majority of the members live in the Louisville area, with the remainder scattered throughout southern and western Kentucky, primarily in communities with more than 10,000 residents.

 The Episcopal Theological Seminary in Kentucky, the fourth seminary of the Episcopal Church, was established in 1834.
 Among the diocese's other major institutions, All Saints Retreat and Conference Center was founded in 1957 on Rough River Lake in Grayson County.

 Edwin F. (Ted) Gulick Jr., was consecrated and installed as 7th Bishop of Kentucky on April 17, 1994.
 In October 2008, Gulick announced his retirement plans and called for the election of his successor.
 On June 5, 2010, Terry Allen White, Dean of Grace and Holy Trinity Cathedral in Kansas City, Missouri, in the Diocese of West Missouri, was elected on the second ballot.
 His consecration as the 8th Bishop of Kentucky occurred on September 25, 2010.
 He was seated at Christ Church Cathedral on September 26, 2010.